Laura10101/kitten-calculator/README.md

 I would like to include an information logo on each question that then linked to an animated YouTube video in which the genetic trait was explained in detail.
 This would involve a large amount of work in order to produce the animation, but would be a significant value-add.
 One video could be produced, with each genetic trait time stamped within the video so that it could be linked directly to.
 This would allow the user to either watch the entire video, or to only watch the specific section they are interested in.
 An easier function, that would achieve a similar outcome but at a greatly reduced cost, would be to make each genetic trait clickable, with a link that opens a new window featuring an article about the genetic trait that has been clicked on.

 This application could then be developed into a more encompassing website by including a blog or articles page.
 The blog would contain further explanations about cat genetics and could explore a range of topics.
 These topics could range from basic explanations to highly complex areas like the inhibitor gene and bimetallic cats, neither of which are fully understood by the scientific community yet.

-XXXXXXCalculate genotype of the kittensXXXXX

 ## Testing